MetaMask/SIPs/SIPS/sip-20.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" written in uppercase in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)

+### Top-level architecture

+This SIP proposes a way to defer WebSocket management to the client, allowing Snaps to open, close, and send messages over WebSocket.
+The client will handle the underlying WebSocket connections and notify the Snap of any events that occur on those connections.

+The client has multiple responsibilities in this architecture:
+- All WebSocket connections opened by Snaps MUST be monitored by the client.
+Each connection is identified by a unique identifier, which is returned to the Snap when the connection is opened.

+- Any incoming message from WebSocket connections MUST be handled by the client and forwarded to the appropriate Snap through `onWebSocketEvent`.

+- When the Snap requests to open a WebSocket connection via `snap_openWebSocket`, the client MUST ensure that the connection is established and return a unique identifier for that connection.

+- Any open connection MUST be kept alive by the client until the Snap explicitly closes it or the connection is lost, even when the Snap is terminated.

+- When the Snap requests to close a WebSocket connection via `snap_closeWebSocket`, the client MUST close the connection and remove it from its list of open connections.

+- Any errors that occur during the WebSocket connection lifecycle (e.g., connection failure, message send failure) MUST be handled by the client and reported to the Snap via `onWebSocketEvent`.

+### Snap Manifest

+This SIP doesn't introduce any new permissions, but rather extends `endowment:network-access` with new capabilities.

 ### RPC Methods

 #### `snap_openWebSocket`